Pediatric pulmonary care in Wichita

 - Therapeutic and diagnostic procedures for children with heart and lung diseases

 - Ground and flight transport for the most critical children

 - Administration of specialty gases

 - Continuous renal replacement therapy (CRRT)

 - Extracorporeal membrane oxygenation (ECMO) life support for children with life-threatening conditions

 Bronchiolitis is an infection of the lower airways that is usually caused by a virus.
 The infection irritates the lower airways and causes excess mucus production and swelling of the airways.

-Initial symptoms are similar to that of the common cold, and can include a stuffy or runny nose, mild cough and low fever.
-After a couple of days the cough can get worse and babies may develop a wheeze.
-Wheezing is a whistling like sound, when they breathe.
-Breathing can become difficult for children as the mucus production increases, and becomes think.
-Symptoms generally begin to clear after 7 to 10 days.
+Initial symptoms are similar to that of the common cold and can include a stuffy or runny nose, mild cough and low fever.
+After a couple of days, the cough can get worse, and babies may develop a wheeze.
+(Wheezing is a whistling-like sound when the baby breathes.)
+Breathing can become difficult for children as the mucus production increases and becomes thick.
+Symptoms generally begin to clear after seven to 10 days.

-To help with the removal of this excess nasal mucus, Wesley provides an Outpatient Bronchiolitis Clinic to help clear your baby’s airways using the hospital’s powerful suction equipment.
+To help with the removal of excess nasal mucus, Wesley provides Outpatient Bronchiolitis Clinics to help clear your baby’s airways using our hospitals’ powerful suction equipment.